Jon Taffer Transforms Companies With Actionable, Proven Strategies for Profit

 When he’s not dedicating his time to bringing back restaurants and bars from the brink, Taffer volunteers his time with the Lou Ruvo Center for Brain Health, St. Jude’s Ranch for Children, and Ronald McDonald House.
 He also regularly offers up his seasoned hospitality skills to the William F. Harrah College of Hotel Administration at the University of Nevada, Las Vegas, where he helps faculty develop curriculum that’s in line with industry expectations and trends.
 Every year at the holidays, he and his wife, Nicole, host the annual Taffer’s Gift of Giving, with proceeds benefitting the children of St. Jude’s Ranch in Boulder City, Nevada—a 40-acre home for abused and abandoned children located just outside of the Las Vegas Valley.

 While Taffer has touched hundreds of thousands of properties and restaurants during his unprecedented career, he doesn’t plan on slowing down anytime soon.
 He continues to run his consulting firm, has a number of other television projects pending, is in the midst of finishing up plans for a major talk show, and continues to field daily offers for appearances.
-Author of The New York Times Best Seller and Wall Street Journal’s Business Best Seller, Don’t Bullsh*t Yourself as well as an instant Wall Street Journal bestseller, Raise the Bar: An Action-Based Method for Maximum Customer Reactions, Taffer is currently working on his second book, which is under contract with Penguin Random House and slated for release in 2018.
+Taffer is the author of The New York Times Best Seller and Wall Street Journal’s Business Best Seller, Don’t Bullsh*t Yourself as well as an instant Wall Street Journal bestseller, Raise the Bar: An Action-Based Method for Maximum Customer Reactions.

 Married for 18 years to a woman with whom he fell in love at first at Super Bowl XXX, Taffer spends what little spare time he has traveling with his wife, Nicole, spending time with his daughter (who’s currently taking the liquor industry by storm), and occasionally sipping one of his favorite age-old cocktails: The Godfather.